osinenkop/stable-baselines-playground/run/ppo_vispendulum_self_boost/README.md

 > [!IMPORTANT]
 > It's supposed that this subfolder is your working directory:
-> do not forget to apply in your terminal `cd run/ppo_pendulum_calf_wrapper_eval`
+> Do not forget to apply in your terminal `cd run/ppo_vispendulum_self_boost`

 ## Idea
 We want to train a PPO agent on the standard pendulum environment and its observation is a stack of RGB images.
-Afterwards, we evaluate it with the CALFWrapper on Pendulum environment.
+Afterwards, we evaluate it with the CALFWrapper on the Pendulum environment.
-The `PPO agent` is a arbitrary checkpoint which is not trained well.
+The `PPO agent` is an arbitrary checkpoint that is poorly trained.
-And actions of `CALF fallback` is sampled from another trained PPO which has to under-trained comparing to the current Agent.
+The actions of `CALF fallback` are sampled from another trained PPO, which has been under-trained compared to the current Agent.

 For example:
 - `PPO agent` is a checkpoint at the step 20th.